Qiskit/qiskit/crates/bindgen-c/README.md

 - `no-export`: assert that the function will not be in the slots list (such as for functions deprecated before the introduction of the vtables).
-- `allow-duplicates`: allow functions to be in more than one slot (if, for example, we want to export a function in more than one vtable).
+- `allow-duplicate`: allow functions to be in more than one slot (if, for example, we want to export a function in more than one vtable).

 You can specify more than one attribute by separating them with commas.